-Recent studies have shown that men as they age, they lose more muscle mass than women of the same period, and has led researchers to believe that the loss of muscle strength and has it has a direct link to the predominantly male decline hormone, like testosterone.
+Recent studies have shown that men, as they age, lose more muscle mass than women of the same period, and this has led researchers to believe that the loss of muscle strength and has it has a direct link to the predominantly male decline hormone, like testosterone.

 Testosterone supplementation in men increases fat-free mass, but whether measures of muscle performance, such as maximal voluntary strength, power, fatigability, or specific tension, are improved has not been determined. …

 Bone Density and Osteoporosis:

 Testosterone increases levels of growth hormone.
 That makes the exercise more likely to build muscle.
-Testosterone increases bone density and tells the bone marrow to manufacture red blood cells. … Dropping the levels of testosterone can cause an increase in body fat.
+Testosterone increases bone density and tells the bone marrow to manufacture red blood cells.
+Dropping the levels of testosterone can cause an increase in body fat.

 Sex Drive and Libido:

-Some men maintain sexual desire at relatively to low testosterone level.
-For other men, libido may lag even with normal testosterone levels and low testosterone is one of the possible causes of low desire and sex drive, however.
+Some men maintain sexual desire at a relatively low testosterone level.
+For other men, libido may lag even with normal testosterone levels, and low testosterone is one of the possible causes of common desire and sex drive, however.

 If testosterone has lowered far enough, virtually all men will experience some decline in sex drive.
-Growth hormone (GH) has also been used to reverse or correct erectile dysfunction and other sexually impeding disorders and the primarily by improving circulation and blood flow, which results in a firmer, more sustainable erection.
+Growth hormone (GH) has also been used to reverse or correct erectile dysfunction and other sexually impending disorders, primarily by improving circulation and blood flow, resulting in a firmer, more sustainable erection.

 Bone Marrow and Red Blood Cells:

 Erythropoiesis affects the production of new red blood cells.
 One is accomplished primarily in the bone marrow, the red blood cell factory.
 Erythropoiesis is stimulated mainly by erythropoietin (hence, the clever naming of that hormone!). …

 Androgens, including testosterone, are another type of hormone.
-Testosterone and other androgens have an erythropoietic stimulating effect that can cause polycythemia, which manifests as an increase in hemoglobin, hematocrit, or red blood cell count. …
+Testosterone and other androgens have an erythropoietic stimulating effect that can cause polycythemia, manifesting as an increase in hemoglobin, hematocrit, or red blood cell count. …

 Skin and Collagen:

-A man or women with shrinking levels of testosterone actually may lose some body hair.
-Testosterone replacement therapy comes with a few potential side effects, including acne and breast enlargement.
+A man or woman with shrinking testosterone levels may lose some body hair.
+Testosterone replacement therapy has potential side effects, including acne and breast enlargement.

 Testosterone patches may cause minor skin irritation.

-In fact, research now suggests that bioidentical hormone replacement therapy (or BHRT) can actually reverse many of the signs of aging and that you may have come to accept – weight gain, low libido, reduced muscle mass – and can even help to prevent conditions such as osteoporosis, heart disease, and dementia.
+Research now suggests that bioidentical hormone replacement therapy (or BHRT) can actually reverse many of the signs of aging and that you may have come to accept – weight gain, low libido, reduced muscle mass – and can even help to prevent conditions such as osteoporosis, heart disease, and dementia.